datawire/ambassador-docs/howtos/auth-kubectl-keycloak.md

-# Setting up Kubernetes Single Sign-On Authentication with OpenID Connect and Keycloak
+# Kubernetes SSO with OIDC and Keycloak

 Developers use `kubectl` to access Kubernetes clusters.
 By default `kubectl` uses a certificate to authenticate to the Kubernetes API.
 This means that when multiple developers need to access a cluster, the certificate needs to be shared.
 Sharing the credentials to access a Kubernetes cluster presents a significant security problem.
 Compromise of the certificate is very easy and the consequences can be catastrophic.